 Although the sleep cycle repeats itself, its pattern varies through the night.
 Most REM sleep, for example, occurs during the latter half of the night.
 Improving the quality of our sleep requires us to recognize these nuances and safeguard sufficient sleeping time for us to reach later stages.

-So too must we align our sleep to our natural biological rhythms.
+So too must we align our sleep to our natural biological rhythms and brain function.
 Morning larks working into the night and night owls rising at the dawn are fighting a losing battle - and compromising their sleep in the process.